plzin/plzin.github.io/posts/mba-deobf.md

     - Z: \mathbb{Z}
 ---

-You should read [part 1](/posts/mba), before coming here, but reading [part 2](/posts/linear-systems-mod-n) or [3](/posts/perm-poly) is not required.
+You should read [Part 1](/posts/mba), before coming here, but reading [Part 2](/posts/linear-systems-mod-n) is not required.
-Part 2 and 3 were very technical and proof heavy, whereas this will be more hand-wavy.
-I want anyone who encounters MBA in practice to be able to read this post and be able to deobfuscate it without knowing all the theory of proofs.
+If you encounter permutation polynomials then you should probably read [Part 3](/posts/perm-poly) which should be enough to figure out how to deobfuscate them.
+We will be focusing on linear MBA.
+I will update this post to talk about non-linear MBA at some point, but generally it is very difficult and I know of no better way than trying to invert the techniques for generating non-linear MBA.

 Deobfuscation is either easy or hard, depending on what your goal is.
 As always it is not easy to define what a "simplified" or simple expression even is.